ZIYANGSONG2003/AI-Enhanced-WordPress-Development-Toolkit/Project Manager/Individual Engineering Logs/Engineering Log - Zubin.md

 ### Log Maintained By: Zubin
 ### Date Range: 19th Feb'24 - 17st June'24

-## Objective : Track our progress towards the project throughout the semester, which has been design and computative and analysis based documentation.
+### Objective : Track our progress towards the project throughout the semester, which has been design and computative and analysis based documentation.
+### Learnings : Error hadnling and and how to document prevention of injection attacks was of utomost importance.
+### Learnings : JSON has been a primitive feature that enhances additional security measures.
+### Learnings : The HTTP protocol has been reviewed for POST request standards as acceptable.